Tuesday, February 18, 2014

 Thursday, September 19, 2013

-A couple of weeks back, Facebook asked me to create a new set of emoticon stickers for their chat application.
+A couple of weeks back, Facebook asked me to create a new set of emoticon stickers for their Facebook Messenger app.
 Several other of my favorite artists had already contributed so of COURSE I said yes.
 More like "OMG YES" but let's be professional here.
 A "yes" will suffice.
 They pretty much gave me complete freedom to create whatever sticker system I wanted, as long as it was central to one character.
 I decided to draw a dinosaur, named Mikey.

 From pencil to vector to brush pen back to vector, just like Rembrandt.